Mapping class groups of simply connected 4-manifolds with boundary: The main pseudo-isotopy classification and proof of Theorems and

 \subsection{The main pseudo-isotopy classification}

-The following is the first main technical result of the article, in which we show that the invariants defined in the previous subsection completely detect the pseudo mapping class groups, in both categories.
-The proof will be given in Section~\ref{sec:proofmain}.
+The following is the main technical result of the article, in which we show that the invariants defined in Section~\ref{sec:pseudoisotopy} completely detect the pseudo mapping class groups, in both categories.